Classroom Two

 PHASE IN AND SEPARATION

 We look forward to a summer of fun, excitement, discovery and connection!
-If this is your child’s first drop-off school experience, we have a golden opportunity to help your child work through the developmental milestone of separation.
+But first, we have a golden opportunity to help your child work through the developmental milestone of separation.
 It can be challenging and a little scary, but handled sensitively, learning how to separate can be a source of tremendous growth and pride.
-You may find it helpful to review these separation guidelines:
+Please note that we have a parent (or another trusted adult) join us for at least the first full class session (Tuesday, June 9th), to help their child acclimate to school and teachers.
+We will cover separation (and much more) at our parent meeting on June 4, so we ask that you make every effort to attend.
+If you are not able to attend, we suggest that you email us before the first day of class (teacherscr2@littleschool.org) and that you review these separation guidelines:

 Before School . . .